radatta/radatta/README.md

 ## Hey there 👋

-I'm 0x6F72656F73, a student interested in full stack apps, data science, and cybersecurity.
-I'm always looking for new things to learn!
-You can reach me on discord at 0x6F72656F73#3448, and find me on ctftime at <https://ctftime.org/user/92127>.
+I'm Rahul Datta, a student interested in AI/ML Emgineering, Full-Stack, and Cybersecurity.
+You can find more information about me and my work at <https://rahuldatta.dev>.
+I'm always looking for new things to learn, and would love to connect!
+You can reach me at my email rahul3datta@gmail.com, on discord at 0x6F72656F73#3448, and find me on ctftime at <https://ctftime.org/user/92127>.

 <p align="center">
   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=radatta&theme=react&layout=compact" />